coregee/smtds_saturn_en/README.md

 If you're dissatisfied with this, the author encourages you to fork or otherwise create your own tools, translation, and/or documentation.
 The goal of an open-source project like this is to provide a high-quality translation for a game that has gone without one for over 30 years (and to leave behind resources the community can freely use to modify, or expand that translation into even more languages).

+And if you believe that a technology like AI is fundamentally theft, no matter how it is deployed, [I have some recommended reading.](https://archive.org/details/in.ernet.dli.2015.124455)

 ## Remaining Work

 * **The entire EN translation is provisional MTL and un-reviewed**